docksal/sandbox-server/aws-cloudformation/README.md

 Execute:

-    ./scripts/create-ssh-keys <keyname> - this will create new ssh key pair in .ssh folder ./scripts/import-ssh-keys <keyname> - this will import generated key pair to all aws ec2 regions
+    ./scripts/ssh-key-create <keyname> - this will create new SSH key pair in your ~/.ssh directory ./scripts/ssh-key-import <keyname> - this will import a local SSH key pair to all AWS EC2 regions

 ### Deploy the sandbox server